Swiss-Library-Service-Platform/slskey-cloud-app/README.md

 This repository contains the [Alma Cloud App](https://developers.exlibrisgroup.com/cloudapps/) for the SLSKey service provided by [SLSP](https://slsp.ch/).

 Currently this app supports to:
-- check the SLSKey status of a selected user
+- check the SLSKey status of a selected user ✓
-- activate a selected user for SLSKey.
+- activate a selected user for a SLSKey group ✓

 For disabling, blocking users or see the history of users, please use the [SLSKey User Management Interface](https://slskey2.swisscovery.network/).